Are Orchids Acid Loving Plants?

 Epiphytic Orchids

-Epiphytes like phalaenopsis, cattleya, and oncidium grow perched on trees.
-Their native pH is influenced by:
+Epiphytes like phalaenopsis, cattleya, and oncidium grow on trees.
+They are adapted to mildly acidic conditions influenced by:

 Lithophytic Orchids

-Lithophytes like phragmipedium, paphiopedilum, and vanda cling to limestone outcrops.
-Here, the pH trends neutral to alkaline (7-8) due to:
+Lithophytes including phragmipedium, paphiopedilum, and vanda grow on limestone outcroppings.
+Here, the pH is naturally neutral to alkaline (pH 7-8) due to:

 Terrestrial Orchids

 Terrestrials like cymbidium and calanthe grow in soil.
-Their ideal pH varies based on the native location:
+Their ideal pH depends on the location:

-• Sandy, acidic soils – low pH below 5.5
+• Sandy or acidic soils – low pH below 5.5

-• Limestone terrain – alkaline pH around 7-8
+• Limestone or basalt terrain – alkaline pH around 7-8

 Signs of Improper pH

-Orchids will show signs of distress if their pH needs aren’t met:
+Orchids will show signs of distress if their pH requirements aren’t met:

 • Smaller leaves